arangodb/docs/3.10/http/document-address-and-etag.md

 have to have enough Coordinators, load balance your client requests across all of them, and then allow for dirty reads.

-You might observe the following data inconsistencies when performing dirty reads:
+You may observe the following data inconsistencies when performing dirty reads:

 - It is possible to see an old, **obsolete revision** of a document.
 More exactly, it is possible that some document is already updated on the